 When I travelled to Tanzania for my thesis project, I found myself surrounded by passionate entrepreneurs and tight-knit collective communities.
-I saw Maasai women everywhere selling jewellery to tourists and knew I wanted to create something to support women entrepreneurs and help empower their businesses.
-I decided to design an e-commerce platform consisting of an app, an online store, and branding that sought to promote financial literacy and economic independence for the Maasai women of Tanzania.
+I saw Maasai women everywhere selling jewellery and knew I wanted to create something to support women entrepreneurs and help empower their businesses.
+I decided to design an e-commerce platform consisting of an app, an online store, and branding that aimed to promote financial literacy and economic independence for the Maasai women of Tanzania.

 MY ROLE